GISMentors/isprs-summer-school-2016/lesson1/gislab.rst

 There are two different ways of launching GIS.lab Desktop.
-Depending on future usage, hardware and software possibilities and other similar factors, GIS.lab Desktop can be implemented using **virtal or physical mode**.
+Depending on future usage, hardware and software possibilities and other similar factors, GIS.lab Desktop can be implemented using **virtual or physical mode**.

 Virtual mode can be used for any operating system.
 Original operating